moshee/airlift/airlift-server/README.md

 ### Usage

-...the server must be run with the `templates` subdirectory in its working directory.
+...the server must be run with the `templates` and `static` subdirectories in its working directory.
 Whatever else you do is up to you.
 Just `$ ./airlift-server` to run it in your terminal.
 Use your favorite tools to background it.

 When you start the server for the first time, it will generate a dotfolder in your home directory for local configuration.
 Visit